What means the Right to be Informed?

-The individual has the right to be informed about how and why their personal data is being processed.
-Grounds for processing is usually explained when asking for the consent from the individual.
-Individual has a right to be informed after giving the consent as well, meaning that the company should be able to provide the individual with concise, intelligible, easily accessible, free of charge and clearly written information about the processing.
+Individual has the right to be informed about how and why their personal data is being processed.
+Grounds for processing are usually explained when asking for consent from the individual.
+The individual has a right to be informed after giving their consent as well, meaning that the company should be able to provide the individual with concise, intelligible, easily accessible, free of charge and clearly written information about the processing.

 - The name and contact details of our organisation.